 Actual faculty outcomes are compared to expected levels of achievement.
 Actual faculty outcomes are presented in the aggregate.
-If expected faculty outcomes vary for different groups of faculty (fulltime, part-time, adjunct, tenured, non-tenured, or other), actual faculty outcomes may be presented separately for each different group of faculty.
+If expected faculty outcomes vary for different groups of faculty (full-time, part-time, adjunct, tenured, non-tenured, or other), actual faculty outcomes may be presented separately for each different group of faculty.
+These outcomes correspond to the faculty expectations identified in Key Element I-D.